savonet/book/language.md

 The main configuration options can be set by using the `set` function, which takes as arguments the name of the name of the setting (a string) and the value for this setting, whose type depends on the setting.
+These settings affect the overall behavior of Liquidsoap.
 For instance, we can have Liquidsoap use a 48kHz samplerate (the default being 44.1kHz) by adding the following command at the beginning of our script:

 ```{.liquidsoap include="liq/set.liq" from=1}
 ```